 Currently, the application costs a flat fee of £215 (£155 via a solicitor), and there is no fee if the estate is valued at less than £5,000.

-Probate fee increases – the proposals
+Probate fee increases – the new charges

 Under the proposals the new probate fees would be:

 - £50,000 to £300,000 – £300 (39% increase)

 - £300,000 to £500,000 – £1,000 (365% increase)

 - £500,000 to £1 million – £4,000 (£1,760% increase)